voronoys/barchartraceR2D3/README.md

 ## COVID-19 bar chart race

-The bar chart race is based on the daily counts of new cases, deaths and recovered individuals provided by the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) for the new COVID-19 (coronavirus).
+The bar chart race is based on the daily counts of new cases and deaths provided by the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) for the new COVID-19 (coronavirus).